-In the meantime, you can engage with the Ava Gardner Museum online.
-We continue to share information about Ava’s remarkable life and our vast collection on our social media and blog.
-We have new virtual offerings that bring the museum to you at home including the first episode of our new virtual series entitled Ava Chats and a virtual exhibit about Ava's film Pandora and the Flying Dutchman.
+If you are unable to travel to Smithfield, don’t worry because we have lots of ways you can engage with the Ava Gardner Museum online.
+We share interesting facts about Ava’s remarkable life and items from our vast collection on our social media, blog, and website.
+We also have new virtual offerings that bring the Museum to you at home including episodes of our virtual conversation series entitled Ava Chats and virtual exhibits which coincide with our physical exhibits.

 North Carolina Distillery Partners with Ava GardnerTM Trust and Legacy Talent and Entertainment to Produce Ava Gardner Select Bourbon Whiskey